 Now, we know how easy it can be to get caught in a cycle of dieting.
 The diet industry always seems to promise that you can change your set-point and "lose the weight for good."
 However, if you are as fed up with diet culture as we are, we encourage you to join us on the NourishRX PATH for Intuitive Eating to ditch the diets for good!

-How to know if you are within your set point weight range
+How to know if you are in your set point weight range